 About Amy and Jason

-Having worked for several years at a treatment home for boys, Amy and Jason decided to open up their home to children in 2007.
+Having both worked for several years at a treatment home for boys, Amy and Jason decided to open up their home to children with Quinte Children’s Homes in 2007.
 “We decided to fulfill a dream of ours, of taking on a challenge and providing a family environment to assist children in need,” says Amy.
 “We provide kids with a structured family home where we have the time to build significant relationships and show them that they are someone special and can become anyone that they want to be.”

 The couple hopes that children in their program come away with a feeling of being accepted and part of a family.
 They also hope to nurture children’s self-confidence so that they develop a sense of purpose and know that they can make good choices in their lives.